apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 1. Install Cordova 2.0.0.

-2. Create a new project, as described in iOS Command-line Tools.
+2. Create a new project, as described in iOS Development Guide.
 You need the assets from this new project.

 3. Copy the `www/cordova-2.0.0.js` file from the new project into your `www` directory, and delete your `www/cordova-1.9.0.js` file.